Learn about the oboe and the difference between high sounds and low sounds on an instrument.

-Step 1 Explain what an oboe is
+Step 1 Explain what an oboe is.

-The oboe is a woodwind instrument played with a small mouth piece made of two reeds, known as a “double reed”.
+The oboe is a woodwind instrument played with a small mouth piece made of two reeds, known as a “double reed.”
 Oboes are commonly seen in symphonic orchestras and chamber ensembles.
-You might recognize the sound of the oboe from the theme of Tchaikovsky’s ballet Swan Lake or in John William’s score for Star Wars.
+You might recognize the sound of the oboe from the theme of Tchaikovsky’s ballet Swan Lake or John William’s score for Star Wars.

 Step 3 Talk about the difference between high pitch sounds and low pitch sounds on the oboe.
-Students may remark that the high pitches sound like birds and the low pitches sounded like singing men or bears.
+Students may remark that the high pitches sound like birds and the low pitches sound like singing men or bears.

 Step 4 For the interactive part of the lesson, make colorfully-painted cardboard arrows for each of the students.
 Then practice listening for high sounds and low sounds.
 When they hear a high sound from the oboe, have the students point the arrow up.
 When they hear a low sound from the oboe, have them point the arrow down.

 Some of the students may even be more specific, and be able to identify a mid-range pitch by pointing the arrow in between up and down.